🐾 Ab wann ist ein Hund alt — und wie kannst du deinen Vierbeiner in jedem Lebensabschnitt wirklich gut begleiten?

 Especially in old dogs with declining sight and hearing, the absence of whiskers can lead to serious disorientation.

-Please explicitly point this out to the dog groomer.
+Please explicitly point this out to your dog groomer.

 • High-quality, easily digestible protein — lean meat, steamed fish, no cheap fillers